raspberrypi/documentation/hardware/computemodule/cmio-display.md

 	GPIO4 - CAM1_IO1
 	GPIO5 - CAM1_IO0
 	```
-Please note that the wiring is slightly different from that on the camera page in using GPIOs 4&5 instead of 2&3.
+Please note that the wiring is slightly different from that on the camera page, in that you are using GPIO pins 4 and 5 instead of 2 and 3.

 1. For `cam0`, add links: